rudresh051/DevOps/GoogleCloudAssociateEngineerCourse/File005.md

 * **Grant only the minimum permissions** required to perform a task.
 * Avoid using broad roles like `Editor` or `Owner` unless absolutely necessary.
 * Instead, use **predefined roles** or create **custom roles** for precision.
+* Child resources cannot restrict access granted on it's parent
+* Restrict who can create and manage service accounts
+* Be cautious with owner roles

 ---